-Until now, these instrument transients have been mitigated by invalidating five samples after each update in post-processing and then restoring these values by interpolation.
+Until now, these instrument transients have been mitigated by invalidating five samples after each update in postprocessing and then restoring these values by interpolation.
 Unfortunately, during geophysically interesting intervals the local field can vary rapidly, necessitating frequent updates to the instrument's magnetic feedback and result in a high percentage of invalidated data.
-This can make the data interpolation poorly constrained as unaffected measurements of the magnetic field become sparse (see the example in Figure 8 below).
-Consequently, the MGF data can be significantly degraded during times of large magnetic fluctuations that are associated with its nominal science goal of characterising intense, small-scale field-aligned currents.
+This can make the data interpolation poorly constrained as unaffected measurements of the magnetic field become sparse (see the example in Fig. 9 below).
+Consequently, the MGF data can be significantly degraded during times of large magnetic fluctuations that are associated with its nominal science goal of characterizing intense, small-scale field-aligned currents.

-It is relatively straightforward to characterize this behaviour in a laboratory environment using a magnetic shield and then subtract the known transients from the measured data.
-However, after launch, the characterization was complicated by the magnetic interference from the reaction wheels used to three-axis stabilise the spacecraft.
-The attitude control system attempts to spin the reaction wheels at a common nominal speed, creating a complex superposition of similar frequency sinusoids which separate during spacecraft manoeuvres (Figure 1a).
-We present in-situ characterization of these feedback transients in the MGF instruments and their successful compensation.
-This data correction resulted in significantly improved noise floor (Figure 1b) and a time series reconstruction which is robust even in a rapidly varying magnetic field (Figure 1d and Figure 8 below).
+It is relatively straightforward to characterize this behavior in a laboratory environment using a magnetic shield and then subtract the known transients from the measured data.
+However, after launch, the characterization was complicated by the magnetic interference from the reaction wheels used to three-axis stabilize the spacecraft.
+The attitude control system attempts to spin the reaction wheels at a common nominal speed, creating a complex superposition of similar frequency sinusoids which separate during spacecraft maneuvers (Fig. 1a).
+We present in situ characterization of these feedback transients in the MGF instruments and their successful compensation.
+These data corrections resulted in significantly improved noise floor (Fig. 1b) and a time series reconstruction which is robust even in a rapidly varying magnetic field (Figs. 1d and 9 below).

-2 Consequences of an Offsetting Magnetometer Design
+2 Consequences of an offsetting magnetometer design

 The MGF is an initial step in adapting a terrestrial fluxgate magnetometer design (Narod and Bennest, 1990) for use in a space application (Miles et al., 2013, 2017; Wallis et al., 2015).
-The MGF is a classic second harmonic analog fluxgate (e.g., Primdahl, 1979) with the range extended by the application of a variable magnetic offset to the sensor (Figure 2).
-The output of a digital-toanalog converter (DAC) is converted into a temperature-compensated current (Acuña et al., 1978; Miles et al., 2017; Primdahl, 1970) to cancel the majority of the ambient field in the sensor.
-This allows the forward gain of the instrument to be increased providing 62.5 pT resolution using a 12-bit analog-to-digital converter (ADC).
+The MGF is a classic second harmonic analog fluxgate (e.g., Primdahl, 1979) with the range extended by the application of a variable magnetic offset to the sensor (Fig. 2).
+The output of a digital-to-analog converter (DAC) is converted into a temperature-compensated current (Acuña et al., 1978; Miles et al., 2017; Primdahl, 1970) to cancel the majority of the ambient field in the sensor.
+This allows the forward gain of the instrument to be increased providing 62.5 pT resolution using a 12 bit analog-to-digital converter (ADC).
+A proportional control loop updates every four samples (40 Hz) and varies the magnetic feedback to hold the field in the sensor near zero.
+Feedback on each axis is controlled independently and triggers if the residual field exceeds 32, 64, or 128 nT and is stepped in those same increments back towards zero.
+Most feedback updates are 32 nT - the higher levels being triggered by occasional rapid field changes such as during auroral crossings.
 The local magnetic field is then reconstructed as the scaled sum of the applied magnetic offset and the measured magnetic residual in the sensor.